 In common with other ABS tracks, the CEA track requires the successful completion of 36 units (credit hours), within the course of a minimum of 2 years and a maximum of 6 years.

-The CEA track includes a wide selection of courses relevant to the mission of the PSMAB and the IMB track.
+The CEA track includes a wide selection of courses relevant to the mission of the IMB track.
 These courses are grouped into modules.
 This track has the same general structure as the other tracks:

-Please find a list of recommended courses for Controlled Environment Agriculture track from the ABS-PSM Student Handbook 2019-2020, page 17.
+Please find a list of recommended courses for Controlled Environment Agriculture track from the Applied Biosciences Current Student Handbook page 17.

 Administrative policies are outlined in the program bylaws here